 Read more: 40 Things to do on your Marrakech Holidays

 Whether you are a regular visitor, a NatGeo professional, an Instagrammer or anything in between, if you want to catch Morocco on film (or on your iPhone), there is no better place to start than in Marrakech.

-Where to start?
+Where to go to find the best places to take pictures?
 I’m glad you ask.
-Let me take you on a visual journey to my favorite photogenic, Instagram-worthy spots in and around Marrakech.
-And in case you want to go there yourself, just follow this map for the exact spots.
+Let me take you on a visual journey to my favorite photogenic, Instagrammable places in Marrakech.

 #sunset // Jemaa el Fna